The Intangible ABCs of a Leader People Love to FollowPublished October 22, 2018

 About the Author

 Tim Parsons serves as lead pastor at The Journey Church outside Indianapolis, a host site for the GLS.
 His passion is to help people lead better—at work and at home.
 Tim’s blog on leadership has been recognized as one “Christian leaders should be reading.”
-You can find him at www.timparsons.me where you can get his free e-book Leadership For The Rest Of Us, or connect with him on Twitter: @_TimParsons_.
+You can find him at timparsons.com where you can get his free e-book Leadership for the Rest of Us.